 Three reasons why Baptists have considered certain forms of dancing unwise are because (1) it can violate a person’s purity, (2) it is sometimes associated with drunkenness, and (3) some associate it with gambling.
 Some Baptists also take issue with where dancing occurs, like at nightclubs.

 According to Baptist teaching, there are certain forms of dancing that are unwise for Christians.
 Some forms of dancing involve moving and touching another person in a sexual manner.

 Other kinds of dancing have the appearance of sexual activity.
-Still, other kinds, accentuate parts of the body in ways that some people believe are impure.
+Still, different kinds accentuate parts of the body in ways that some people believe are impure.

 Forms of dancing that are sexually suggestive are sometimes set to music whose lyrics have sexually impure descriptions and connotations.

-Some people who engage in such forms of dance, wear clothing that Baptists have traditionally considered too revealing and sexually suggestive.
+Some people who engage in such forms of dancing wear clothing that Baptists have traditionally considered too revealing and sexually suggestive.